open-power/snap/hardware/README.md

 * an AXI master port for host DMA traffic
 * an optional AXI master port for on card SDRAM traffic
-* an optional AXI master port for communication with an NVMe host controller
+* an optional AXI master port for communication with an NVMe host controller Furthermore, HDL actions have to implement the interrupt ports as shown in the [HDL example action wrapper](./action_examples/hdl_example/action_wrapper.vhd_source).
+For HLS actions, the HLS compiler will automatically generate the necessary interrupt logic.

-**Note** that the ID widths of the AXI interfaces to host memory and to the on card SDRAM have to be large enough to support the number of actions that shall be instantiated.
+**Note** that the ID widths of the AXI interfaces to host memory and to the on-card SDRAM have to be large enough to support the number of actions that shall be instantiated.
 For the build process this is controlled via the environment variable `$NUM_OF_ACTIONS` which defaults to `1` if not set differently.